Electrical Troubleshooting Lost Outlet Power

 Electrical Question: My living room is the only room in the house without electricity.

-- There is no power to switches or outlets.
+- There is no power to the light switches or outlets.

 - The GFCI Ground Fault Circuit Interrupter on outside porch was just replaced and there is no power to it either.